alexandervantrijffel/sc-clean/README.md

 # sc-clean
-Windows application from 2001 that cleans IE caches and temporary files
+Windows application that cleans IE caches and temporary files.
+Developed in 2001.